mufasa159/gravity/README.md

 ---

 ### Data
 All necessary data for running the script is stored in the `./data` directory.
 Make sure the format matches when adding new information to any of the csv files.
+**Note:** Do not add duplicate names in the dataset unless you want chaos.

 | Filename | Description |
 | -------- | ----------- |